spongezhang/smarttest-machine-learning/README.md

 # Machine Learning & Image Processing Component of SMARTTest

 A large-scale image processing/machine learning backend component written in Python.
-Implemented several image processing, feayture extraction, and data augmentation algorithms, a pre-trained fast region-based convolutional network for object localization, and a custom convolutional network model for image classification in Python with TensorFlow and OpenCV.
+Implemented several image processing, feature extraction, and data augmentation algorithms, a pre-trained fast region-based convolutional network for object localization, and a custom convolutional network model for image classification in Python with TensorFlow and OpenCV.
 The pre- trained Fast R-CNN is imported using the Nanonets App, the custom CNN is included in the local_image_processing.py file.
 In this same file, you will find all the relevant algorithms and methods. serverside_image_processing.py and the